 Only Credit Card Debt Qualifies

 You can't negotiate anything that is a secured debt, like an auto loan or mortgage.
-You also can't negotiate down student loans, tax liens or judgments.
+You also can't negotiate down student loans, tax liens, or judgments.

 Fees Are Usually Paid Upfront

-Usually your first 2 to 4 months of payments go towards fees.
-There is such a high drop out rate on debt negotiation companies that these guys want to make sure they get paid first.
+Usually your first 2-to-4 months of payments go towards fees.
+There is such a high dropout rate on debt negotiation companies that these guys want to make sure they get paid first.
 Per the new laws, the firm cannot collect any upfront fees before they've done work for you.

 Most debt negotiation companies claim to be able to negotiate your debt with the credit card companies for about 50 percent of what you owe.
 You must realize that after 180 days, if you are not sued, your debt gets turned over to a collection agency.
 The negotiation company is NOT planning on talking to the original creditor, but to a collection agency down the line who will accept debt settlement offers fairly easily.
-Per the new laws, the firm has to has to disclose the total amount you have to pay per their past history with an individual creditor.
-They can't claim "best case," but must cite average case results, including factoring in the drop out rate.
+Per the new laws, the firm has to disclose the total amount you have to pay per their past history with an individual creditor.
+They can't claim "best case," but must cite average case results, including factoring in the dropout rate.

 Know What's In Your Debt Consolidation Contract

 Even if a debt negotiation company did clearly explain what was going on and it was in all of their documentation, we have found none of the debt negotiation companies explained what they were doing.
 All of their victims had a vague recollection that they were paying a management fee, but they had no idea that their credit cards would go into COLLECTION while they were in the program.
 Per the new laws, the firm has to give you a good faith estimate showing you the length of time you'll be in the program based on your ability to pay.